dev-tyta/LoanMe/README.md

 ## License

-LoanMe is open-sourced under [License Type].
+LoanMe is open-sourced under [GNU...].
 See the LICENSE file for more details.